Anaphylaxis: Allergy skin testing

 Allergy testing may help in determining the trigger.
 Skin allergy testing is available for certain foods and venoms.
-Blood testing for specific IgE can be useful to confirm milk, egg, peanut, tree nut and fish allergies.
+Blood testing for specific IgE can be useful to confirm milk, egg, peanut, tree nut, and fish allergies.

 Skin testing is available to confirm penicillin allergies, but is not available for other medications.
 Non-immune forms of anaphylaxis can only be determined by history or exposure to the allergen in question, and not by skin or blood testing.

 Differential diagnosis

 It can sometimes be difficult to distinguish anaphylaxis from asthma, syncope, and panic attacks.
 Asthma however typically does not entail itching or gastrointestinal symptoms, syncope presents with pallor rather than a rash, and a panic attack may have flushing but does not have hives.
 Other conditions that may present similarly include: scrombroidosis and anisakiasis.

 Post-mortem findings

 In a person who died from anaphylaxis, autopsy may show an "empty heart" attributed to reduced venous return from vasodilation and redistribution of intravascular volume from the central to the peripheral compartment.
 Other signs are laryngeal edema, eosinophilia in lungs, heart and tissues, and evidence of myocardial hypoperfusion.
-Laboratory findings could detect increased levels of serum tryptase, increase in total and specific IgE serum levels.
+Laboratory findings could detect increased levels of serum tryptase, an increase in total and specific IgE serum levels.